WilliamMassalino/AI-Auditing-Meeting-Summarizer/README.md

 2. **Context (Optional)**: Provide context to help refine the summarization (e.g., "Meeting about Q4 Financials").
 3. **Model Selection**: Choose a Whisper model for transcription and an Ollama model for summarization (For this project I used `small` and ``medium` models).

+### Interacting with the Chat Feature

+* After transcription, access the **Chat** feature to ask questions about the meeting content.
+The assistant retains memory of prior questions and responses within the session, allowing for follow-up questions based on previous answers.

 ### Viewing Results

 - The Gradio interface will display the generated transcript and summary.